Burr vs Blade Coffee Grinder: The Complete Breakdown

 Verdict: Burr grinder required

-No debate here.
-Espresso demands extremely fine, perfectly consistent grounds.
+Espresso demands super fine, perfectly consistent grounds.
 The difference of a few microns can mean the difference between a balanced shot and a bitter disaster.
 Blade grinders simply cannot produce espresso-quality grounds.

 If you're getting into espresso, budget for a decent grinder—it matters more than the machine.
+Seriously.
+A mid-range machine with a quality grinder will outperform an expensive machine with a blade grinder every time.

 Cold Brew